Albert Schweitzer: Sound recordings

-Schweitzer Technique
+Schweitzer technique

-Schweitzer developed a technique for recording the performances of Bach's music.
-Known as the "Schweitzer Technique", it is a slight improvement on what is commonly known as mid-side.
+Schweitzer developed a technique for recording the performances of Bach's music; or perhaps engineers developed it to record his performances.
+Known as the "Schweitzer technique", it is a slight improvement on what is commonly known as mid-side.
 The mid-side sees a figure-8 microphone pointed off-axis, perpendicular to the sound source.
 Then a single cardioid microphone is placed on axis, bisecting the figure-8 pattern.
-The signal from the figure-8 is mult-ed, panned hard left and right, one of the signals being flipped out of polarity.
+The signal from the figure-8 is muted, panned hard left and right, one of the signals being flipped out of polarity.

 In the Schweitzer method, the figure-8 is replaced by two small diaphragm condenser microphones pointed directly away from each other.
 The information that each capsule collects is unique, unlike the identical out-of-polarity information generated from the figure-8 in a regular mid-side.
 The on-axis microphone is often a large diaphragm condenser.
 The technique has since been used to record many modern instruments.